 Letting credentials speak for themselves

-“Rewrite your worth.”
-That’s it.
-Centered serif typography on a cream background.
+Collins opens with “Rewrite your worth.” in centered serif typography on a cream background.
 No phone number, no lead form, no chat widget, no CTA above the fold.
-Collins breaks every conversion best practice on this list and gets away with it because the brand is the proof.
-Seven AdAge Agency of the Year awards (2019-2025) sit below the headline as laurel badges.
+Seven consecutive AdAge Agency of the Year awards sit below the headline.

 Navigation hides behind a hamburger menu.
 No services page, no blog, no team section.
-Collins doesn’t optimize for inbound leads—they optimize for perception.
-Their website is a portfolio piece in itself.
+The site optimizes for perception, not inbound leads.

 This approach only works if you’re Collins.
 An agency without seven consecutive Agency of the Year awards would look anonymous, not exclusive.
 But the lesson is real: if your work is genuinely distinctive, letting it speak without sales infrastructure is a positioning statement.